ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH Inventory Upload.md

 - [ ] Use [bulkload container tool](https://arctos.database.museum/loaders/bulkCreateContainer.cfm).
 Use the previous upload file as a template.
 Before filling in the barcodes, check to [make sure the next barcode is open](https://arctos.database.museum/findContainer.cfm).

 **Move Containers**
-- [ ] Use [batch scan](https://arctos.database.museum/batchScan.cfm?action=loadCSV) to move the new containers into their parent containers.
+- [ ] Use [move container](https://arctos.database.museum/loaders/move_container.cfm) to move the new containers into their parent containers.
 Use the create containers file to create the move containers file.
-Before uploading, open the file in notepad and delete the last blank line.
 Check [find container](https://arctos.database.museum/findContainer.cfm) to make sure this was successful.

 **Move Parts into Containers**
-- [ ] Download the template from [bulkload parts into containers](https://arctos.database.museum/tools/BulkloadPartContainer.cfm?action=ld).
+- [ ] Download the template from [bulkload parts into containers](https://arctos.database.museum/loaders/BulkloadPartContainer.cfm).
 - [ ] Add part IDs and barcodes to the the template.
    - Open the inventory and create container spreadsheets.
    - For each drawer: